canvas-medical/documentation/collections/_guides/customize-search-results.md

 {% endtab %}
 {% tab CSR  Super Users %}
-Custom plugins can be used to alter the condition search in the following ways:
+Custom plugins can be used to alter the condition search in many ways.
+Use the examples below to help you brainstorm with your developers how to implement changes that would better support your care model.
 - Replace the results entirely
     - Only surface the 10 diagnoses that are treated based on your diagnostic range
+    - Call out to an external API to leverage a different source of data or search tool (i.e IMO)
 - Add Results
-    - Add additional descriptions for difficult to find ICD-10 codes
+    - Update descriptions for difficult to find ICD-10 codes
 - Remove Results
-    - Remove pediatric codes if you only treat adults or vice versa
-    - Remove codes that are not covered based on the patient's coverage
+    - Remove age specific codes that do not match the patient's profile
+    - Remove codes that are excluded benefits
-    - Remove BMI codes that don't match the patient's vitals
+    - Remove BMI codes that do not match the patient's vitals
 - Reorder Results
-    - Use custom search tags to prioritize surface the right ICD-10 codes
     - Prioritize specific codes over unspecified codes
-    - Add your own frequency data to reorder based on past user behavior
+    - Prioritize risk adjustable codes
     - Highlight suspect diagnoses based on captured clinical data
 - Add Annotations to Result
     - Add warnings for unspecified codes